DFP Fall Applicant Checklist

 - Be a US citizen, US national, US permanent resident (holder of a Permanent Resident Card), or an individual granted deferred action status under the Deferred Action for Childhood Arrivals Program (DACA) at the time of application.

-Questions about the application process or program can be directed to Annalisa Dias-Mandoly, Program Coordinator for Diversity & Inclusion, at [email protected].
+Questions about the application process or program can be directed to the APSA Diversity & Inclusion Programs team, at [email protected].

-*For further information on the APSA Minority Fellowship Program, please visit these frequently asked questions.
+For further information on the APSA Diversity Fellowship Program, please visit these frequently asked questions.
 If you have additional questions that are not answered, you can send them into APSA at [email protected].